cloudmesh-book/book-latex-2018/tutorial/avro.md

         writer.close()

 The code does the following:

-* imports required modules
+* Imports required modules
-* reads the schema *user.avsc* (make sure that the schema file is placed in the same directory as the python code)
+* Reads the schema *user.avsc* (make sure that the schema file is placed in the same directory as the python code)
-* create a *DataFileWriter* called writer, for writing serialized items to a data file on disk
+* Create a *DataFileWriter* called writer, for writing serialized items to a data file on disk
-* use *DataFileWriter.append()* to add data points to the data file.
+* Use *DataFileWriter.append()* to add data points to the data file.
 Avro records are represented as Python dicts.
 * The resulting data file saved on the disk is named *users.avro*
 * This above instruction is for Python2.
 If one is using Python3, change schema = avro.schema.parse(open("user.avsc", "rb").read())
   to:
         schema = avro.schema.Parse(open("user.avsc", "rb").read())
   since the method name has a different case in Python3.

 ## Deserializing

-The following piece of python code illustrates deserialization
+The following python code illustrates deserialization

         from avro.datafile import DataFileReader
         from avro.io import DatumReader